-Panama has always been a special place for Jonathan and I; it was where he proposed!
-Yes, I know, it’s so kilig!
-Filled with turquoise-colored waters, powdery white sand, the interesting Panama Canal, rainforests filled with biodiversity, and the seas with marine life; Panama is a growing tourist destination.
+Panama is filled with turquoise-colored waters, powdery white sand, the fascinating Panama Canal, rainforests filled with biodiversity, and the seas with marine life.
+Panama is a growing tourist destination.
 If you’re interested in visiting this place, here’s a Panama Tourist Visa Guide for Filipinos.

 Philippine Passport Holders are required to have a visa to enter Panama.
 The process is very straightforward, and this article will help you on how to get one.
 Here is the guide on getting a Panama Tourist Visa for Philippine Passport Holders!

-Reminders: All applicants must apply at the Embassy of Panama in their home country or where you are a resident.
+Reminders: All applicants must apply at the Embassy of Panama in their home country or where they are a resident.
 Philippine Passport Holders must apply at the Embassy of Panama in Manila, Philippines.

 Quick Facts About The Panama Tourist Visa